 - Scores can be sent directly from ACT or College Board.
 Western Michigan University's codes are 2066 for ACT and 1902 for SAT.

 - Scores can be printed directly on your high school transcript.

 - Score reports generated by a testing entity can be mailed, emailed, faxed, or hand-delivered.
 Follow the instructions laid out in the transcript section above for more information.

 Accessing your Application

-If you are curious whether or not materials you sent to the Office of Undergraduate Admissions have been received, you can access this information in two ways, depending upon how you applied.
+If you are curious if materials you sent to the Office of Undergraduate Admissions have been received, you can access this information in two ways, depending upon how you applied:

-- If you applied through the MyBronco portal, you can log in with your username and password to view whether or not your materials have been received by WMU.
+- If you applied through the WMU Gold Gateway, you can log in with your username and password to view whether or not your materials have been received by WMU.